digital-land/datasette-builder/README.md

 You will also need AWS credentials in your environment, the preference is to use [aws-vault](https://github.com/99designs/aws-vault) for this.

+You can either provide the collection data bucket which contains all the files or leave it blank to download a sample set of files. the sample set is downloaded using our cdn and is suitable for most purposes use the bucket if you want to get everrything.

+### With bucket and AWS Access
 You will also need the name of an S3 bucket that has the required sqlite files.

 `aws-vault exec dl-prod -- make start BUCKET=<environment>-collection-data`

+### Without Bucket

+`make start`

+This will download a sample set of files.

 # Licence